Skip to the main content

 • Coordinates services with the prescribing practitioner

-• Provides the patient necessary trial and simulation equipment
+• Gives the patient necessary trial and simulation equipment

-• Suppliers must employ at least 1 RTS qualified, W-2 employee per location.
+• Suppliers must employ at least 1 qualified RTS, with W-2 employee status, per location.
 A qualified RTS is someone with 1 of these credentials:

-• The RTS must have at least 1 or more trained technicians to appropriately service each location depending on business size and scope.
+• The RTS must have 1 or more trained technicians available to appropriately service each location, depending on business size and scope.
 A trained technician:

 • Is trained by the manufacturers on the products they supply